VucaCanvas

 Six Capacities

 The VucaCanvas® framework is designed to enable organisations, places and eco-systems to assess and calibrate six essential capacities that researchers have identified as hallmarks of those who weather complex uncertain times successfully: adaptive, sensitive, resilient, connective, diverse, and cooperative.
-These capacities are vital for ‘future proofing' organisations and places facing unpredictable circumstances.
+These capacities are vital for ‘fit for future'' organisations and places facing unpredictable circumstances.

-An organisation flourishes when people trust and work together on the basis of a clear intention.
-A group must be able to quickly change direction to determine alternative pathways.
-When the 'intention' is clear and there’s mutual trust, teams can respond quickly and autonomously yet remain in sync.
-This is especially vital in a VUCA environment.
-Buurtzorg is a good example of an organisation that has developed this capacity flawlessly.
-Before the Corona crisis reached the Netherlands, health care workers mobilized quickly to source masks and other PPE care material.
+For an organisation to thrive, it requires people to trust one another and work towards a common intention.
+It is essential for a group to be able to pivot rapidly and identify alternative pathways.
+When the intention is clear and mutual trust exists, teams can react promptly and autonomously while still maintaining coherence.
+This is particularly critical in a VUCA environment.
+Buurtzorg provides an excellent example of an organisation that has successfully developed this capability.
+When the COVID-19 pandemic first reached the Netherlands, healthcare workers were able to mobilise quickly and source masks and other PPE materials thanks to their well-established trust and clear intention.

 Workshops

-Our practitioners assist change leaders and teams throughout the world in VUCA-proofing their organisations by providing high-impact workshops (on-location and on-line).
-The outcomes of a workshop are:
+Our practitioners assist change leaders and their teams throughout the world in VUCA-proofing their organisations and communities by providing high-impact workshops.
+The outcomes of these workshops are:

 For a successful workshop, there are three steps: